Conditions Affecting the Mandibular Nerve

-Two conditions that may affect this facial nerve are trigeminal neuralgia and temporomandibular disorder (TMD).
+Two health issues that might impact this facial nerve are trigeminal neuralgia and temporomandibular disorder (TMD).

-Trigeminal neuralgia is a chronic pain condition that affects the areas connected to the branches of the trigeminal nerve, according to the Mayo Clinic.
-The shooting, severe pain may be brought on by aging, trauma, a tumor, stroke or a condition that puts pressure on the protective sheath surrounding the trigeminal nerve.
+Trigeminal Neuralgia: This chronic pain condition affects areas connected to the branches of the trigeminal nerve.
+Brought on by aging, trauma or damage, a tumor, or a stroke, trigeminal neuralgia can also result from a condition that puts pressure on the protective sheath surrounding the trigeminal nerve (such as multiple sclerosis).